Joooch/TUF-Keyboard-Extension/README.md

   </p>
 </div>

-## Recommendations
+## To protect myself
-- I do not recomment u to use this program.
-This program was created by a beginner for fun and may cause some problems.
++ I do not recomment u to use this program.
++ **This program was created by a beginner for fun and may cause some problems.**

 ## Features
 + Music visualization